alvierahman90/notes2web/readme.md

 ## Custom Styling

-To completely replace the existing styling, set the environment variable `CSS_DIR` to another directory with a file called `styles.css`.
+To completely replace the existing styling, set the environment variable `GRONK_CSS_DIR` to another directory with a file called `styles.css`.

 To add additional styling, the default styling will attempt to import `styles.css` from the root of the notes